Dorischisom/Tenant-Retention-Optimization-Analysis/README.md

 - **Satisfaction Score Improvement Initiative:** Implement monthly tenant engagement surveys, rapid response systems for maintenance requests, and property-specific improvement plans to increase average satisfaction from 3.02 to target 4.0+ scores.

+Here is a simple conclusion for the Tenant Retention Optimization analysis:

+### Conclusion

+This Power BI analysis has provided HomeVibe Properties with a clear, data-driven understanding of its most critical challenge: a 42% tenant churn rate that is undermining revenue and operational stability.
+While overall satisfaction scores (3.02/5) and occupancy rates (89%) appear healthy, the analysis reveals a dangerous disconnect tenants are leaving despite being moderately satisfied, pointing to deeper issues in lease flexibility, property-type management, and proactive engagement.

+The data pinpoints specific, actionable problems.
+Condos are the primary churn driver, tenants prefer shorter lease terms (10-12 months) than currently offered, and a segment of 587 dissatisfied tenants represents an immediate $1.2M revenue risk.
+By implementing the targeted recommendations such as a dedicated condo management strategy, introducing flexible lease options, and launching a rapid-response intervention for dissatisfied tenants HomeVibe can directly address the root causes of turnover.
+Improving retention by even 10% could recover an estimated $2.7M in annual revenue.
+This dashboard transforms tenant data into a strategic asset, empowering HomeVibe to build stronger tenant relationships, optimize its property portfolio, and achieve sustainable growth.